benny123tw/gitea-action-introduction/pages/github-actions.md

 <!--
   GitHub Actions is a CI/CD service that makes it easy to automate all your software workflows.
-  GitHub Actions was first announced in October 2018 at the GitHub Universe conference (beta release)​ -->
+  GitHub Actions was first announced in October 2018 at the GitHub Universe conference (beta release) -->

 ---